SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 <td>TIME</td>
 <td>8</td>
 <td>Big Endian</td>
-<td>Time data is represented as a long value (see above).
-The long value here corresponds to the number of milliseconds since January 1, 1970, 00:00:00 GMT. </td>
+<td>Time data is represented as a 8-byte integer value (see above).
+The value here corresponds to the number of milliseconds since January 1, 1970, 00:00:00 GMT. </td>
 </tr>

 <tr>